1936 Auckland Rugby League season: Auckland Rugby League meetings and news

+Club teams by grade participation

 Annual meeting

 On February 26 the ARL met to discuss several issues and to decide on an approximate date for the annual meeting.
 It was recommended to play a benefit match for Jim Laird of the Marist Old Boys who had been in hospital suffering from a leg injury since the New Zealand – Australia match late in the previous season.
 It was also stressed that the percentage of money earned given to clubs should increase so that they can promote increased organisation in the sport.
 Mr. D. Wilkie said it was felt that senior clubs were not catering sufficiently for juniors and the junior board considered that the constitution should compel each club to have at least three junior teams.
 On March 25 at a board of control meeting several clubs were reported to have altered their uniforms following last year's official suggestion due to colour clashes in many matches.

 The annual general meeting was held on April 6.
-Mr. G. Grey Campbell stated that “if the rugby league public, clubs and players were enthusiastic last year, they are now more than doubly so; in fact, abounding with a confidence that augurs well for the approaching season”.
+Mr. G. Grey Campbell stated that "if the rugby league public, clubs and players were enthusiastic last year, they are now more than doubly so; in fact, abounding with a confidence that augurs well for the approaching season".
 Mr. Harold Walmsley was in attendance and was thanked for his generosity with rugby league for many years and for donating his 21st trophy to the game which would be known as the Tracy Inglis football.
 Dr. Inglis had been associated with the game as a prominent medical officer.
 It was later decided to allocate the trophy as an award for junior clubs only for competition on similar lines to the Davis Points Shield.